sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-11-Simplified Switchboard Corpus.md

 In this post we will do following tasks:

--   We will create a simplified version of the switchboard speechacts corpus
+-   We will create a simplified version of the switchboard speech-acts corpus
 -   We will perform exploratory data analysis on the switchboard corpus

 About Switchboard corpus